 Deborah Crowe is a visual artist working in Tāmaki Makaurau Auckland, Aotearoa New Zealand.
-Her practice involves building environments that explore architectural, spatial and environmental characteristics.
-The work often explores perceptions and illusions of space, place, systems of containing the body and/or structures of language.
-Crowe's most current work, the ongoing series titled Outlook, comprise digital collages and public projections that record and respond to change in the woven mesh of Tāmaki Makaurau.
+Her practice involves building 2D and 3D environments that explore architectural, spatial and environmental characteristics.
+The work often queries perceptions and of space, place, systems of containing the body, language frameworks or comments on human's impact on the environment.
+Crowe's most current works, the ongoing series titled Outlook, a large scale temporary public work Urban Mesh and a site specific projection, Urban Reflections, incorporate digital collages that record and respond to change in the woven mesh of Tāmaki Makaurau.

 Crowe’s practice acknowledges its origins in woven construction and strong interest in drawing, particularly collage.
 Her training as a weaver forms a conceptual framework and is embedded in the construction of imagery, fabrication of sculptural objects, installations and approach to research.

 Over the past 30 years Crowe has exhibited in a variety of art and design contexts across and between disciplines.
 Exhibitions and projects have included textiles, works for the body, fashion design, object, drawing, digital print, photography, public art, sculpture, sound and installation.

 Crowe completed her degree and postgraduate study at Glasgow School of Art in 1986, after which she relocated to Aotearoa New Zealand.

-The FRASER CROWE fashion label was exhibited internationally and won a number of New Zealand Fashion awards in the late 1990’s in high-end womenswear.
-FRASER CROWE’s catwalk work, characterised by its wearable sculptural forms, incorporated Crowe's signature handwoven copper and nylon pieces and referenced the designers’ respective cultural backgrounds.
+The Fraser Crowe fashion label was exhibited internationally and won a number of New Zealand Fashion awards in the late 1990’s in high-end womenswear.
+The collaborative team's catwalk work, characterised by its wearable sculptural forms, incorporated Crowe's signature handwoven copper and nylon pieces and referenced the designers’ respective cultural backgrounds.
 The retail collections reflected an architectural approach to design, combining classic pieces with garments that integrated detachable or multi functional elements in their construction.